ferdiebergado/goexpress/README.md

 - Simple and easy to use
 - Expressjs-style routing
-- Relies only on the Go standard library
+- Depends only on the Go standard library
-- Uses net/http ServeMux under the hood
 - Static files handling
 - Common middlewares available out of the box